Links to forms and petitions, as well as policy and procedure information.

 A petition for Independent Study (e.g., 297, 298, 397, 398, 497, 498) should be submitted before the beginning of the semester in which the independent study will be taken, but no later than the last day of drop/add period.

-Once you have discussed plans for an independent study with a faculty sponsor, please submit the Independent Study form.
+Once independent study plans have been discussed with a faculty sponsor, submit the Independent Study form.

-- The proposal will be forwarded to your faculty sponsor for approval.
+- The proposal will be forwarded to the faculty sponsor for approval.